cronvel/terminal-kit/doc/high-level.md

 Get the RGB values of a color register.

-Without a callback, it returns a Promise that resolve to that same *rgb* object.
+Without a callback argument, it returns a Promise that resolve to that same *rgb* object.